-- Mix 2-3 strands of saffron with 3 tablespoons of milk.
-Apply to freshly washed and dried skin and allow it to sit for 20 minutes, then wash off with water.
+- Mix 2-3 threads of saffron with 3 tablespoons of milk.
+Apply to freshly cleansed and leave on for 20 minutes; then rinse with plain water.
 Use once a week for a clear, glowing complexion.

 - Boil freshly grated coconut with a pinch of saffron and a little turmeric powder.
 The resulting oil makes an excellent hydrator when rubbed into the body.

 - Suffering from acne?
-Take a teaspoon of turmeric powder, two strands of saffron and a teaspoon of milk (fresh, unboiled milk works best).
-Mix everything into a paste and apply on the eruptions.
+Take a teaspoon of turmeric powder, two threads of saffron and a teaspoon of milk (fresh, unboiled milk works best).
+Mix everything into a paste and apply on the blemishes.
 Wash off after an hour.
 Doing this daily will heal the pimples sans any marks.

 - To make a gorgeously perfumed scrub, soak half a cup of almonds overnight and remove their skins the next morning.
-Then grind them into a fine paste with half a cup of whole milk.
-Simmer this paste over very low heat in a thick-bottomed pan till the almonds start releasing their oils.
+Grind them into a fine paste with half a cup of whole milk.
+Simmer this paste over very low heat, in a thick-bottomed pan, till the almonds start releasing their oils.
 Let the paste cool, then add a couple of saffron threads and mix till well blended.
 Rub the paste over your body and let it dry.
 Then shower off – it will leave your body soft and sweet smelling for a long time.